LeszekR/color-juggler/README.md

 ### Separate app_runner

 For such a tiny app, it could just as well be inlined in `main()`.
-Yet `run()` in `app_runner.dart` leaves room for bootstrapping common tools (logger, config, DI) if the app grows.
+Yet `run()` in `app_runner.dart` creates room for future bootstrapping of common tools like:

+- Logger
+- Config (.env)
+- Dependency injection (`GetIt`, or other)